 Inspection: The Township shall have the right at any reasonable time, to provide same-day notice to the Applicant to inspect the premises on which any Large Solar Energy System is located.
 The Township may hire one or more consultants, with approval from the Applicant (which shall not be unreasonably withheld), to assist with inspections at the Applicant’s or project owner’s expense.
 Inspections must be coordinated with, and escorted by, the Applicant’s operations staff at the Large Solar Energy Facility to ensure compliance with the Occupational Safety and Health Administration (OSHA), NESC and all other applicable safely guidelines.

 Maintenance and Repair: Each Large Solar Energy System must be kept and maintained in good repair and condition at all times.
-If the Township Zoning Administrator determines that a Large Solar Energy System fails to meet the requirements of this Ordinance and the Special Land Use Permit, or that it poses a safety hazard, the Zoning Administrator, or his or her designee, shall provide notice to the Applicant of the safety hazard.
-If, after a reasonable period (not to exceed 7 days), the safety hazards are not corrected, the Applicant is entitled to a hearing before the Township Board.
+If the Township Zoning Administrator determines that a Large Solar Energy System fails to meet the requirements of this Ordinance and the Special Land Use Permit, or that it poses a safety hazard, the Zoning Administrator, or their designee, shall provide notice to the Applicant of the safety hazard.
+If, after a reasonable period not to exceed seven (7) days, the safety hazards are not corrected, the Applicant is entitled to a hearing before the Township Board.
 If the Township Board determines that the safety hazard requires that the Large Solar Energy System must be shut down, Applicant shall immediately shut down the Large Solar Energy System and not operate, start or restart the Large Solar Energy System until the issues have been resolved.
 Applicant shall keep a maintenance log on the Solar Array(s), which shall be available for the Township’s review within 48 hours of such request.
-Applicant shall keep all sites within the Large Solar Energy System neat, clean and free of refuse, waste or unsightly, hazardous or unsanitary conditions.
+Applicant shall keep all sites within the Large Solar Energy System neat, clean, and free of refuse, waste or unsightly, hazardous, or unsanitary conditions.

 Roads: Any material damages to a public road located within the Township resulting from the construction, maintenance or operation of a Large Solar Energy System shall be repaired at the Applicant’s expense.
 In addition, the Applicant shall submit to the appropriate County agency a description of the routes to be used by construction and delivery vehicles; any road improvements that will be necessary to accommodate construction vehicles, equipment or other deliveries.
 The Applicant shall abide by all County requirements regarding the use and/or repair of County roads.